 However, many posts on improving vapour production focus on rebuilding, and not all vapers are interested in wrapping their own Clapton coils or fretting about the surface area of their builds.
 Modern sub ohm tanks are about as far as more casual vapers are interested in going.

 So, if you want to produce massive clouds of vapour, but are not particularly interested in rebuildable mods, this blog post is for you.

-Together we’ll explore the device, techniques and the juice that you need to maximise the vapour from your electronic cigarette.
+Together we’ll explore the devices, techniques and the juice that you need to maximise the vapour from your electronic cigarette.

-While smaller clearomisers like the Aspire BDC are great for everyday, and more discreet use, to get really big clouds, you’re going to need a low resistance sub ohm clearomiser like the Aspire Atlantis, Aspire Cleito or the Innokin iSub V.
+While smaller vape tanks like the Innokin Zenith D22 and Zenith 2 are great for everyday, and more discreet use, to get really big clouds, you’re going to need a low sub ohm tank with a low resistance coil.

-How to set airflow settings for maximum clouds
+How to set airflow settings for maximum vapour clouds

 More airflow means more cooling capacity and more vapour.
 The more air you can get over your coil, the lower you can keep the temperature.
-The temperature should be low enough so that you do not burn your wick caused by excessive power, or insufficient airflow.
+The temperature should be low enough so that you do not burn your wick due to excessive power, or insufficient airflow.

 Keeping the temperature low minimises the risk of burning your wick because it keeps everything cooler, but also brings a fresh flow of air into the mix and encourages condensation of the vapour into a cloud.